MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### How many embed tokens can I create?

-Embed tokens with PRO license are intended for development testing, so the number of embed tokens a Power BI master account can generate is limited.
+Embed tokens with PRO license are intended for development testing, so the number of embed tokens a Power BI master account or [service principal](embed-service-principal.md) can generate is limited.
 You must [purchase a capacity](#technical) for embedding in a production environment.
 There's no limit to how many embed tokens you can generate when a capacity is purchased.
 Go to [Available Features](https://docs.microsoft.com/rest/api/power-bi/availablefeatures) to check the usage value that indicates the current embedded usage in percentage.

 ## Technical